 It is recommended that you schedule at least 3 hours to take Midcourse Exams 1-3 at your testing center.

 The final exam is comprehensive and consists of multiple-choice questions with about 25 percent of the questions coming from each unit, including unit 4.
 The final exam has no essay portion and counts as 30 percent of your final grade.

-Note about the final exam: You must earn a minimum of 55 percent on the final in order to pass this course.
+Note about the final exam: You must earn a minimum of 55 percent on the final in order to be able to pass this course.
+This does not mean that if you get 55% or better on your final exam you will pass the course.
+Rather, it means that you need to have an overall course grade of 55% or better—including your final exam score—and you must pass the final exam with at least 55%.
 If you fail the final exam (that is, score below 55 percent), you can petition to retake it if there are extenuating circumstances.

 As with the midcourse exams, if you discuss anything on the final exam with anyone other than the course manager or the Independent Study Statistics tutor, you will fail the course.